britztopher/ng3-charts/README.md

 The `series` key must be an array which contains objects with the following properties :

 + `y` : mandatory, defines which property on each data row will be used as ordinate value.
++ `stacks`: an array that allows you to specify which datum you would like to stack on top of eachother.
+More info with example below.
 + `color` : optional, any valid HTML color (if none given, the chart will set it for you).
 + `label` : optional, will be used in the legend (if undefined, the `y` value will be used).
 + `axis` : optional, can be either 'y' (default, for left) or 'y2' (for right).
 Defines which vertical axis should be used for this series.
 If no right axis is needed, none will be displayed.
-+ `type` : optional, can be one value between 'line', 'area', 'column'.
++ `type` : optional, can be one of the following values 'line', 'area', 'column', and 'rangearea'.
 Default is 'line'.
+Further information on types can be found below.
 + `striped` : optional, can be either `true` or `false`.
 Default is `false`.
 Will be ignored if the series type is not 'area'.
 + `thickness` : optional, can be `{n}px`.
 Default is `1px`.
 Will be ignored if the series type is not 'area' or 'line'.
 + `lineMode` : optional, can be `dashed`.
 Default is undefined.
 Defines whether the series is rendered as a dashed line.
 Removed if the series type is not `line` or `area`.